git/git.github.io/rev_news/drafts/edition-34.md

 Nicolas recently sent [a patch](https://public-inbox.org/git/18c9478b-19fc-69f2-229f-67c05a42d4f5@suse.com/) to "URI encode the server folder string before passing it to libcurl".

-Eric Sunshine replied that the commit message could be expended to include information like the error message and "legal" URL not containing brackets.
+Eric Sunshine replied that the commit message could be expanded to include information like the error message and "legal" URL not containing brackets.
 Junio Hamano agreed with Eric, but it looks like Nicolas has not sent an updated patch yet.